plexil-bh/plexil_docs/_build/html/_sources/PLEXILLanguage/ResourceModel.rst.txt

 *16 Aug 2021*

-This chapter describes the resource model of PLEXIL and its associated language constructs.
-See the `Resource Arbiter <Resource_Arbiter>`__ chapter for execution-related aspects of this model.
+This chapter describes the resource model of |PLEXIL| and its associated language constructs.
+See the :ref:`Resource Arbiter <ResourceArbiter>` chapter for execution-related aspects of this model.

 .. contents::